 The tools car designers use to dampen noise, vibration and harshness max out at around 300 Hz.
 In an EV, the sound frequency is 10 times higher, between 3,000 and 4,000 Hz.
 Luckily, we’ve designed the ideal solution.

-Our new polyamide technology is designed to dramatically dampen high-frequency vibration without adding weight or complexity.
+Our award winning AVS technology is designed to dramatically dampen high-frequency vibration without adding weight or complexity.
+The broad portfolio of tunable grades allows you to find the optimal balance of damping and mechanical performance by operating temperature.

 Introducing our Vydyne® Anti-Vibration System: it’s a sound idea.